liyidi/liyidi.github.io/_pages/about.md

 🔥 News
-- 2023.12   three ICASSP ppaer accepted!
+- 2023.12   three ICASSP paper accepted!
 - 2023.11   Dr. Qian has been assigned as the IEEE Senior Member
 - 2023.09   one TMM paper accepted!
 - 2023.06   Dr. Qian passed the Tenure-track